MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 - Are CPU-related hardware configurations similar on both servers?
 For example:

-  - Number of CPUs varies between machines (24 CPUs on one machine versus 96 CPUs on the other)
+  - Number of CPUs varies between machines (24 CPUs on one machine versus 96 CPUs on the other).
-  - Power Plans - balanced versus high performance
+  - Power Plans - balanced versus high performance.
-  - Virtual Machine (VM) versus physical (bare metal) machine
+  - Virtual Machine (VM) versus physical (bare metal) machine.
-  - Hyper-V versus VMware - difference in configuration
+  - Hyper-V versus VMware - difference in configuration.
   - Clock speed difference (lower clock speed versus higher clock speed).
 For example: 2 GHz versus 3.5 GHz can make a difference.
 To get the clock speed on a server, run the following PowerShell command:

      ```powershell